libretro/docs/docs/guides/arcade-getting-started.md

 ![Arcade cabinets in an arcade room](../image/guides/arcade-emulation.png)

+---

 ## Step 1: Choose an arcade emulator to match your system

-There are two families of multi-system arcade emulator available as libretro cores: Final Burn Alpha (FBA) and MAME.
-These emulators are available in multiple versions to allow users to best match a core to their system.
+There are two families of multi-system arcade emulators available as libretro cores: Final Burn Alpha (FBA, FB Alpha) and MAME.
+These emulators are in turn available in multiple versions to allow users to best match a core to their system.

 **There are two principle criteria which affect arcade emulator core choice:**
   * Frontend integration
   * Processor performance requirements versus supported game library

 ### Frontend integration
-Among the libretro arcade cores, **Final Burn Alpha** and **MAME 2003-Plus** have the greatest amount of incorporation with the libretro frontend API.
-In practice, this means that more functionality like configuration, control mapping, fast-forward and rewind, screenshots, etc. are accessible through libretro frontends like RetroArch.
+Among the libretro arcade cores, **Final Burn Alpha** and **MAME 2003-Plus** have the closest integration with the libretro frontend API.
+In practice, this means that more functionality is accessible through libretro frontends like RetroArch in areas like configuration, control mapping, fast forward and rewind, screenshots, etc. .

 ### Processor performance requirements versus supported game library
 As the years have passed, emulators have become able to recreate arcade games with more and more accuracy to the original system.
 Arcade emulators have also added support for emulating more games over time.
 Particularly with MAME cores, increasing emulation accuracy requires increasing amounts of processing power, meaning that cores based on more recent emulators require greater processor power than cores based on older versions.